Survival rates for cancer of the esophagus by stage

 Five-year relative survival rates, such as the numbers below, assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
 This is a more accurate way to describe the chances of dying from a particular type and stage of cancer.

 To get 5-year survival rates, doctors look at people who were treated at least 5 years ago.
-Improvements in treatment since then may result in a more favorable outlook for people now being diagnosed with esophagus cancer.
+Improvements in treatment since then may result in a better outlook for people now being diagnosed with esophagus cancer.

 Survival rates are not readily available for each stage in the AJCC staging system for esophageal cancer.
-The survival rates below come from the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) database, and are based on patients who were diagnosed with esophageal cancer between 2002 and 2008.
-The SEER database does not divide survival rates by AJCC stage.
-Instead, this database divides cancers into 3 larger, summary stages:
+The survival rates below come from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database, and are based on patients who were diagnosed with esophageal cancer between 2003 and 2009.
+The SEER database doesn’t divide survival rates by AJCC TNM stage.
+Instead, it divides cancers into 3 larger, summary stages:

 - Localized means that the cancer is only growing in the esophagus.
 It includes AJCC stage I and some stage II tumors (such as those that are T1, T2, or T3, N0, M0).
 Stage 0 cancers are not included in these statistics.